Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer the likely country of origin of a personal name.
-Assumes names as they are in the country of origin.
-For US, CA, AU, NZ and other melting-pots : use 'diaspora' instead.*
+*Returns the most likely country of origin of a first name and a last name.
+Note that the "Diaspora" endpoint may be better suited for countries like U.S.A, Canada, Australia, New-Zealand and other melting-pots.*

 *<u>Cost :</u> The processing of each name requires **10** credits.*